antivoland/sandbox/rtest/README.md

 - method `PUT /api/dev/transfers/{id}` initiates transfer
 - method `GET /api/dev/transfers/{id}` provides some transfer-specific information (status, timestamp etc.)

 I want all entities to have a version to manage them with non-blocking and transaction-free storage.
+For test purposes I've put in-memory implementation, but the same technic may be used with SQL- and KV- storage (INSERT/UPDATE queries with entity version checking and almost the same trick with MongoDB for instance).